Liposuction,

 - Ultrasound-assisted lipoplasty or

-UAL, whereultrasonic energy is used to liquefy excess
+UAL, where ultrasonic energy is used to liquefy excess

-fat proir to surgical suctioning
+fat prior to surgical suctioning.

 These techniques